davisssamuel/self-hosted-website/README.md

 ## ERROR: Connection closed by UNKNOWN port 65535 [:link:](https://community.cloudflare.com/t/unable-to-ssh-using-cloudflared/357068)

-If the the `config.yml` file in `~/.cloudflared/` is not identical to the one in `/etc/cloudflared/`, attempting to connect to the server with `ssh` will throw an error:
+If you do not have `cloudflared` installed on the remote system you want to use to `ssh` into the server, attempting to connect to the server will throw an error:

 ```
 kex_exchange_identification: Connection closed by remote host
 Connection closed by UNKNOWN port 65535
 ```

+Additionally, if the the `config.yml` file in `~/.cloudflared/` is not identical to the one in `/etc/cloudflared/`, you will receive the same error.

 Confirm the config files are identical: